dennisreimann/uiengine/docs/config.md

 # Configuration

-The project configuration lives in a file named `uiengine.yml`.
+The project configuration lives in a file named `uiengine.config.js`.
-This file is written in YAML and you can use the custom UIengine extensions that are described in the [YAML documentation](./yaml.md).

 ## Sections